samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 "Inorder to win wars one can't afford to lose, one needs to stop waging battles he/she can be indifferent to.", I refuted.

-After sifting through the lives of people who have brought radical social changes - both in fiction and in real life - I reached the following findings.
+To better understand my own argument, I decided to sift through the lives of people who have brought radical social changes - both in fiction and in real life.
+I arrived at the following findings after discussing with friends over overstretched lunchtime conversations, reading biographies of people who have dismantled and remolded the world, (re)watching relevant movies and TV-Shows, and spending hours contemplating over raw facts and trying to connect them.

 [//]: # (And while defending myself, I began to question my integrity.
 Had I lost the war to change the world, whose battle flags I have been blazing?
 My mullings turned outwards and I decided to better understand the process of causing wide-ranging disruptive transformations.)